exercism/v3/languages/python/concepts/string-methods/about.md

 ## String Methods in Python

-A `str` in Python is a sequence of Unicode code points which include letters, numbers, symbols, punctuation, etc. Strings implement all of the [common sequence operations](https:/docs.python.org/3/library/stdtypes.html#typesseq-common), along with iteration using the `for item in <string>` syntax.
+A string (`str`) in Python is a sequence of Unicode code points which include letters, numbers, symbols, punctuation, etc. Strings implement all of the [common sequence operations](https:/docs.python.org/3/library/stdtypes.html#typesseq-common), along with iteration using the `for item in <string>` syntax.